 “This variability can lead to a wide range of barriers, a wide range of circumstances that can make education more challenging for students.” - Linda Lee, “Developing Inclusive Educational Experiences with Universal Design for Learning”

 These barriers can be: lack of background knowledge, confusion about the next steps to take, lack of timely feedback, difficulty navigating social or emotional challenges, unfamiliarity with the terms, culture-irrelevant coursework, and technical or financial obstacles, to name but a few.

 So how can learner variability be addressed, learning barriers reduced, and courses be made more accessible, , while still having enough time to teach and set up courses?

 One way lies in the UDL framework - a scheme designed to tackle these very issues.
 According to UDL, educators should consider using multiple means to address three main factors: learners’ interests and motivation (the Why), teaching and delivery methods (the What), and ways of knowledge demonstration (the How).
 That is, teachers need to ensure students know why they are learning what they're learning, provide students with accessible materials, and present multiple means of assessment.

-A very brief overview of the UDL framework is outlined in the table above.
+A very brief overview of the UDL framework is outlined in the table below.
 You can also visit the CAST website for a super-detailed and comprehensive guide to UDL.

 Feedback, according to UDL, is a critical component in addressing learner variability and is often referred to as “mastery-oriented feedback”.
 That is, feedback should “guide learners toward mastery rather than a fixed notion of performance or compliance; towards successful long-term habits and learning practices”.
 Furthermore, feedback under UDL guidelines must make sure to: